Montréal–Trudeau International Airport

-Trudeau is the busiest airport in the province of Quebec and the third-busiest airport in Canada by passenger traffic, with 22.4 million passengers in 2024.
-It is one of eight Canadian airports with United States border preclearance and is one of the main gateways into Canada with 15.79 million or 71% of its passengers being on non-domestic flights, the highest proportion amongst Canada's airports.
+Trudeau is the busiest airport in the province of Quebec and the third-busiest airport in Canada by passenger traffic, with 22.4 million passengers in 2025.
+It is one of nine Canadian airports with United States border preclearance and is one of the main gateways into Canada with 15.79 million or 71% of its passengers being on non-domestic flights, the highest proportion amongst Canada's airports.
 YUL has also risen to become the 5th busiest transatlantic hub in North America.
 The route between Montreal and Paris is Canada's busiest international route and the 6th busiest international route from North America, with more than 1.5 million passengers a year.
 It is one of three Air Canada hubs and, in that capacity, serves mainly Quebec, the Atlantic Provinces and Eastern Ontario.
 On an average day, 58,000 passengers transit through Montréal-Trudeau.

 Airlines servicing Trudeau offer year-round non-stop flights to five continents, namely Africa, Asia, Europe, North and South America.
 It is one of only two airports in Canada with non-stop flights to five continents, the other being Toronto Pearson International Airport.
 Trudeau airport is the headquarters of and a large hub for Air Canada, the country's largest airline.
 It is also the headquarters of Air Inuit and Air Transat, and an operation base for Porter Airlines.
 It also plays a role in general aviation as home to the headquarters of Innotech-Execair, Starlink, ACASS and Maintenance Repair & Overhaul (MRO) facilities of Air Transat and Air Inuit.
 Transport Canada operates a Civil Aviation Maintenance, Repair and Overhaul facility on site, with a fleet of Government owned and operated civil aircraft.
 Bombardier Aerospace has an assembly facility on site where they build Global and Challenger business jets.